-Last but not least, the book featured in August box was Star Daughter by Shveta Thakrar, a contemporary fantasy with references to Hindu mythology.
+The book featured in the August Fairyloot box was Star Daughter by Shveta Thakrar.
+A contemporary fantasy with references to Hindu mythology.
 This special edition has sprayed edges and artwork from @bxromance.
 I really can’t wait to start reading it!

 Synopsis: The daughter of a star and a mortal, Sheetal is used to keeping secrets.
 Pretending to be “normal.”
 But when an accidental flare of her starfire puts her human father in the hospital, Sheetal needs a full star’s help to heal him.
 A star like her mother, who returned to the sky long ago.

 Sheetal’s quest to save her father will take her to a celestial court of shining wonders and dark shadows, where she must take the stage as her family’s champion in a competition to decide the next ruling house of the heavens–and win, or risk never returning to Earth at all.